teknium1/ez-pokedex/README.md

 ## 📜 License 📜

 Distributed under the MIT License.
 See `LICENSE` file (if you add one) for more information.

-*(Consider adding an actual `LICENSE` file to your repository - MIT is a common and permissive choice for open source)*

 ---